Concerto in F (Gershwin): I. Allegro

-Adagio-Andante con moto
+II.
+Adagio – Andante con moto

 In the second movement, Gershwin uses two blues themes, similar to the theme from the first movement and foreshadows the theme of the third movement in a faster theme played between the two blues melodies.
 A blues chord progression opens the movement, and a solo trumpet plays the first blues theme.
 The theme is introduced by alternating major seconds in the French horns, then a trumpet solo.
 By the first minute, the trumpet solo sounds very similar to the sultry theme heard in the first movement.
 Gershwin continues with improvised and variant themes of the blues melody.
 The trumpet then repeats the theme played at the beginning.
 When the trumpet solo ends, the piano enters with a pentatonic variant of the first theme before transitioning into a faster, upbeat second theme.
 This theme foreshadows the melody of the third movement- through repeated notes.
 This theme is also a variant of the one heard in the first movement.
 A violin solo bridges this theme and reintroduces the first theme played at the beginning.
 The piano then takes over with another variation in a cadenza of both the theme and accompanying arpeggios.
 After the cadenza, Gershwin passes the original theme to the orchestra, then back to the piano and a flute.
 He then builds to the climax of the piece, alternating between the piano and the orchestra.
 The movement ends with the piano playing the theme from the beginning, soft flute and string accompaniment, and a D-Flat Major cadence.

+III.
 Allegro agitato

 The third movement is a fast-paced rondo and reintroduces the theme heard in the first movement, at a more vigorous tempo.
 The orchestra begins by playing the main theme of the movement in g minor and then the piano repeats the theme in f minor.
 As the piano continues to play the fast-paced notes, the orchestra plays a counter-melody.
 A glissando from the piano reintroduces the theme from the first movement played in the orchestra before transitioning back to the main theme.
 The orchestra then plays a second theme with soft piano accompaniment.
 Variants of the main and secondary themes return.
 After a modulation into B-Flat major, the orchestra plays the second blues theme heard in the second movement and the piano responds with the secondary theme.
 The rat-a-tat rhythm returns, bridging the blues theme and the repeated note melody from the second movement, played by the orchestra.
 The movement's secondary theme returns in the piano before playing a chord progression heard in the first movement.
 A series of fast-paced octave scales crescendo into the same "grandioso" heard in the first movement.
 The rat-a-tat theme returns for the final time in the movement; pentatonic chord progressions and a final F Major 6 tremolo and F major chord finish the piece.